GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: EXPERIMENTS

 \subsubsection{Setup}

-The experiment was conducted using the simulated teleoperation system described in section \ref{section:simulator}.
-We used two canyon terrains: one for practice and another for the main experiment.
-The distance of the terrain for the main experiment was 1.6 km, and its width ranged from 9 to 15 m.
+We conducted two experiments using the simulated teleoperation system described in section \ref{section:simulator}.
+We used {three canyon terrains for practice, experiment \RN{1}, and experiment \RN{2}, respectively.
+The distances of the terrains for experiment \RN{1} and \RN{2} were 1.6 km and 1.9 km, respectively, and their} width ranged from 9 to 15 m.
 A pickup truck was used as the platform to simulate off-road driving.
-Its width was 1.86 m and its length was 4.5 m.
-Twelve participants (10 male, 2 female) aged between 20 and 50 years ($\mu$ = 27.75, $\sigma$ = 6.10 years) participated voluntarily in the experiment.
+Its width was 1.86 m, and its length was 4.5 m. {In experiment \RN{1},} twelve participants (10 male, 2 female) aged between 20 and 50 years ($\mu$ = 27.75, $\sigma$ = 6.10 years) {participated.
+In experiment \RN{2}, another twelve participants (10 male, 2 female) aged 20 and 40 years ($\mu$ = 26.50, $\sigma$ = 5.44 years) participated.
+All participants} participated voluntarily in the experiment.
 The participants had no prior experience with the simulated system.
-We received consent for the experiment.
+We received consent for the experiment and made the obtained data anonymous immediately after the experiment.